mahathun/dan-seminar-subscriber/Readme.md

 ----------
 ### What is dan-seminar-subscriber
 'dan-seminar-subscriber' is a wordpress plugin  to use with `'The Event Calendar'` plugin to make event reservations.
-It helps administrators to collect information of participants for an event to one place. and it also sends booking emails and reminder emails to event participants as well.
+It helps administrators to collect information of participants for an event into one place. and it also sends booking emails and reminder emails to event participants as well.

 > click [here](https://mahathun.github.io/dan-seminar-subscriber/) to see more informations.